TrueWallet/contracts/docs/src/src/entrypoint/StakeManager.sol/abstract.StakeManager.md

 ### withdrawStake

-Withdraw from the (unlocked) stake.
-Must first call unlockStake and wait for the unstakeDelay to pass.
+Withdraw from the (unlocked) stake. must first call unlockStake and wait for the unstakeDelay to pass

 ```solidity